mtudury/hastepad/about.md

 - Live saving : Do not loose your work when closing your browser
 - List document
 - Delete document
+- Choose filename : Simply type it in the url (Filename extension will allow syntax highlighting)

-It main usage would be like a notepad online (mono user)
+It main usage would be like a notepad online

+The concurency limit is : One user per document at the same time.

+You can self host it easily using docker : image is hosted here : https://hub.docker.com/r/mtudury/hastepad

 ## Basic Usage